 An independent investment firm that manages portfolios with strategies backed by academic research

 Investment portfolios have to adapt to survive.
 Most investors have a fixed allocation to stocks and bonds.
 This is both an industry norm and an inflexible approach that has failed in the past.
-The chart to the right shows investment performance in the 1970s, a period defined by high inflation and low economic growth that resulted in massive undperformance by stocks and bonds.
+The chart below shows investment performance in the 1970s, a period defined by high inflation and low economic growth that resulted in massive undperformance by stocks and bonds.

 Movement Capital uses models based on two core principles: momentum and value investing.
 Multiple decades of academic research have found these to be the two most effective strategies at producing above-average returns over various economic environments.1 Movement Capital also recognizes that most investors fall prey to home country bias: investing too much of their portfolio in their local market.2 Our momentum and value strategies span the globe and invest in assets in 35 different countries.

 Our approach is custom fit to each client.
 Be it a younger investor who can tolerate more risk or a retiree seeking portfolio stability, Movement Capital has a solution for your unique needs.

 Why?
 Simply because they're human.
 People fall victim to behavioral biases that trick their minds, and in turn can wreck their investment portfolios.
 Don't believe me?
 The graph below shows the average behavior gaps among investors in three different academic studies (Sinha, Dichev, and Dalbar).

 A behavior gap is the gap between an investor's returns and the returns of the funds in which they're invested.
 Investors chronically underperform what they invest in because they overestimate their intelligence - they try to time the market, change allocations when they shouldn't, etc.

 The tendency of people to "anchor" to a piece of irrelevant information when making a decision